icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [NewsBlur](https://www.newsblur.com/) - NewsBlur is a personal news reader that brings people together to talk about the world.
 A new sound of an old instrument. ([Source Code](https://github.com/samuelclay/NewsBlur)) `MIT` `Python`
 - [newsdash](https://github.com/buzz/newsdash) - A news dashboard inspired by iGoogle and Netvibes. `AGPL-3.0` `Nodejs`
 - [Newspipe](https://git.sr.ht/~cedric/newspipe) - Newspipe is a web news reader. ([Demo](https://www.newspipe.org/signup)) `AGPL-3.0` `Python`
+- [PolitePol](https://github.com/taroved/pol) - Online tool for creation of RSS feeds for any web page. ([Demo](https://politepol.com)) `MIT` `Python`
 - [reader](https://github.com/lemon24/reader) - A Python feed reader web app and library (so you can use it to build your own), with only standard library and pure-Python dependencies. `BSD-3-Clause` `Python`
+- [RSS Fulltext Proxy](https://github.com/Kombustor/rss-fulltext-proxy) - Mirrors RSS feeds to return the full content of the items, extracted from the website. `MIT` `Nodejs`
+- [RSS Merger](https://github.com/taophp/rss-merger) - PHP script which will take multiple RSS / Atom feeds as input and merge them into a single RSS feed. `GPL-2.0` `PHP`
 - [RSS Monster](https://github.com/pietheinstrengholt/rssmonster) - RSS Monster is an easy to use web-based RSS aggregator and reader compatible with the Fever API, created as an alternative for Google Reader. `MIT` `PHP`
+- [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Unlicense` `PHP`
+- [RSS2EMail](https://github.com/rss2email/rss2email) - Fetches RSS/Atom-feeds and pushes new Content to any email-receiver, supports OPML. `GPL-2.0` `Python`
+- [Screaming Liquid Tiger](https://github.com/herrbischoff/screaming-liquid-tiger) - Simple script to automatically generate valid RSS and Atom feeds from a list of media files in the same folder. `MIT` `PHP`
 - [Selfoss](https://selfoss.aditu.de/) - New multipurpose rss reader, live stream, mashup, aggregation web application. ([Source Code](https://github.com/fossar/selfoss)) `GPL-3.0` `PHP`
 - [Sismics Reader](https://www.sismics.com/reader/) - Free and open source feeds reader, including all major Google Reader features. ([Demo](https://www.sismics.com/reader/#!/demo), [Source Code](https://github.com/sismics/reader)) `GPL-2.0` `Java`
 - [Stringer](https://github.com/swanson/stringer) - Work-in-progress self-hosted, anti-social RSS reader. `MIT` `Ruby`